IVRL/NoiseDiff/README.md

 ## Notes

 - *The synthetic dataset is a bit large, we are still trying to upload the complete dataset.*
-- All commands and usage examples are provided in `script.sh`.
-  Please refer to and modify this script according to your setup and requirements.
 - For any issues or questions, please open an issue on this repository, or contact us via email at liying.lu@epfl.ch.

 ---